RSeidelsohn/license-checker-rseidelsohn/README.md

 ## Changes (see a more detailed and always up-to-date list [here](https://github.com/RSeidelsohn/license-checker-rseidelsohn/releases))

+### Version 4.1.1

+Fix list format when outputting markdown format

+### Version 4.1.0

+Change config that required the major npm version to be 8.
+This led to code not compiling for some users and was done for no good reason.
+Now it is required to be >= 8.

+### Version 4.0.1

+Fix some typos in the README file.

 ### Version 4.0.0

 Due to [end of service for NodeJS' security updates](https://endoflife.date/nodejs), I decided to from now on use a current LTS-version, which is NodeJS v18.